Busting the myths about cyber hacks: “It won’t happen to me”

 We can also help organisations to understand what their specific network vulnerabilities are, by analysing their network and RAG-rating the potential vulnerabilities in a plain-English report.

-This then informs the tailored insurance solutions that we build, with insurers who not only provide the broadest coverage available, but who provide added-value with pre-breach risk management tools and post-breach support.
+This information helps to tailor the insurance solutions that we build.
+We work with insurers who not only provide the broadest coverage available, but who provide added-value with pre-breach risk management as well as post-breach support.